firestarter/docs/rules.md

 ### Exploiting server issues
 * If you discover a server bug, **do not** exploit it for your own gain.
 Report this issue directly to an administrator.
-* Irresponsible disclosure of bugs, such as in public chat or in the Discord server, will result in a permanent ban.
+* Irresponsible disclosure of bugs, such as in public chat or the Discord server, will result in a permanent ban.

 ### Spreading misinformation/defamantion
-* Intentionally spreading misinformation to hurt the image of the server or any of it's staff or players is strictly bannable.
+* Intentionally spreading misinformation to hurt the image of the server or any of its staff or players is strictly bannable.
 * Defamation will not be tolerated.

 ### Alternate account usage (Alts)